plgd-dev/doc/content/en/docs/tutorials/advanced-security.md

 2. If coap-gateway has set mutual TLS `api.coap.tls.clientCertificateRequired` then it will be resolved from the device identity certificate.
 3. If none of the previous options are set, device ID will be resolved from the request parameter.

-## Don't allow access with a token that doesn't bellow the device
+## Don't allow access with a token that doesn't belong to the device

 When `api.coap.tls.clientCertificateRequired` and `api.coap.authorization.deviceIDClaim` are set, coap-gateway matches deviceID from certificate and JWT token.
 If they are not the same, then coap-gateway returns code `Unauthorized` and closes the connection.